 “People say that dieting is as simple as doing the math, but I was never very good at math.”

-I may not have been the best at math, but I was an expert at Tetris.
-That was the reason they had us buy the fancy calculators in high school, right?
-To keep us entertained when the +’s or –‘s start to make your brain hurt.
-(My TI-83 Plus may or may not still be sitting on my desk as I type now, not that I’m interested in Tetris anymore.
-Course not!)
+I was not the best with math, but I was an expert at Tetris.
+That was the reason they had us buy the fancy calculators in high school calculus, right?
+To keep us entertained when the +’s & –‘s start to make your brain hurt.
+(My TI-83 Plus may or may not still be sitting on my desk as I type now…)

-To say a “diet” is as simple as making the +’s and –‘s work may be the understatement of the year.
-If that were the case, we wouldn’t have more than 30% of the population struggling with obesity.
-Crunching the number of calories, all those +’s and –‘s, actually reminds me of high school math…my brain hurts.
+To say a “diet” is as simple as making the +’s & –‘s balance may be the understatement of the year.
+If that were the case, we wouldn’t have more than 30% of the U.S. population struggling with obesity.

-One reason your for the brain pain could be that “It’s Not All About the Calories”.
+First, I can’t emphasize enough, “It’s Not All About the Calories”.
 Those calories can come creeping for all sorts of reasons.
+Not to mention, when the calorie-count doesn’t quite add up…

 How can this be a little easier?
 Maybe not perfect, but still effective.
-Apply a touch of Tetris (seemed to work well in the past!).
+My recommendation: Practice your Tetris game (seemed to work well in the past!).

-Tetris has different levels, some slower than others.
+- Tetris has different levels, some slower than others.
 Slow down your eating.
-Give yourself plenty of time to not only feel full, but also, to make better choices (shapes or food, you decide).
+Give yourself plenty of time to feel full.

-Tetris also has different shapes, some fitting better in one place than others.
-Some food choices fit better with others to balance out the plate.
-Use the correct shape (food choice) to fill in the blanks appropriately and keep from quickly piling to the top.
-Whoops, better try again!
+- Tetris also has different shapes, some fitting better in one place than others.
+Some food choices fit better with others on your plate.

-Finally, Tetris allows you to flip and flop the shape around.
+- Tetris allows you to flip and flop the shape around.
 Change things up.
 Variety with food is a wonderful thing.
-Squares, rectangles, and L’s, OH MY!
+Squares, rectangles, and L’s, mix it up.

 It sure helps to have one of those fancy calculators to make dieting “as simple as doing the math”.